-The shell and tubes of the condenser have a design pressure of 14.7 psi.
-The shell (non- waste contact) side of the condenser is constructed of carbon steel, which is compatible with the cooling water to be circulated through the condenser.
-The tube (waste contact) side of the condenser is constructed of SS, which is compatible with the waste to be processed.
+The shell and tubes of the two sequential condensers plus a process gas aftercooler have a design pressure of 14.7 psi.
+The shell (non- waste contact) side of the condenser unit is constructed of carbon steel, which is compatible with the cooling water to be circulated through the condenser unit.
+The internal tube (waste contact) side of the condenser unit is constructed of SS, which is compatible with the waste to be processed.